You’re Invited: 2014 Family Reunion Fundraiser

 - Always contact us if you need to cancel less than five days before your shift, for whatever reason.
 If it is the day of your shift, please contact the shelter directly.

-If you are a current volunteer with a user name and password sign in using the above link.
+If you are a current volunteer, with a user name and password, sign in above using the link.

 Apply to Be a Volunteer!